MallyDev2/MallyDev2/README.md

 # MallyDev

-I build tools that make self-hosting feel clean: game tunnels, real-time web apps, server dashboards, and desktop developer tools.
+I make all the things that pop in my head and im cool fr?

 ## Featured Work